carushi/ParasoR/README.md

 # Output numerical error between the result of ParasoR with single core and multiple core
 ```

-For more sample, please visit our <a href="https://github.com/carushi/ParasoR/wiki">wiki</a>.
+To see more samples, please visit our <a href="https://github.com/carushi/ParasoR/wiki">wiki</a>.

 ## Reference